 3.2 Safety

 Safety is paramount, particularly when engaging in physical activities or sports.
 Improperly laced shoes can increase the risk of tripping, falling, or causing unnecessary strain on your feet.
-The right lacing technique can provide optimal support and prevent accidents or injuries.
+The proper lacing technique can provide optimal support and prevent accidents or injuries.

 3.3 Support